 But even in large bathrooms, you shouldn’t do without lighting on the mirror.
-Because if the light comes from above only through practical general lighting, unsightly cast shadows are cast under the eyes, nose and chin when you look in the mirror.
-Which brings us to the second level of light in the bathroom.
+Because if the light comes from above only through practical general lighting, unsightly cast shadows are cast under the eyes, nose, and chin when you look in the mirror.
+This brings us to the second level of light in the bathroom.

 Functional bathroom light should be aimed specifically at the object to be illuminated, make details clearer, but at the same time also create an initial warmer atmosphere.
 In the area of the mirror, luminaires with opal glass covers are advantageous, halogen spotlights that are too bright are less likely.
 In addition, glare-free, linear bathroom lights above the (large) mirror clearly stretch the room upwards.